-All students receiving services at Health Services are screened for their use of alcohol, tobacco, vaping, medication and drug use.
+All students receiving services at Health Services are screened for their use of alcohol, tobacco, vaping, medication, and drug use.
 Should the student response raise concern they are offered multiple types of support or interventions.
-These may include but are not limited to: follow up with Health Services staff, referral to psychiatric services, on and off campus support groups, drug or alcohol counseling or if imminent danger referral the local hospital.
+These may include follow-up with Health Services staff, referral to psychiatric services, on and off-campus support groups, drug or alcohol counseling.

+If there is any imminent danger, the patient is transferred to the local hospital.
 Any student cited for alcohol or drug use by campus Public Safety are seen at Health Services within 72 hours if possible.

-OFFICE OF WELLNESS EDUCATION AND PROMOTION, provided by Sandra Rose-Zak, Coordinator, Wellness Education and Promotion
+OFFICE OF WELLNESS EDUCATION AND PROMOTION, provided by Angela Bazin, Director, Wellness Education Outreach and Veteran Care

-The Office functions primarily to provide education and outreach for the prevention of substance abuse and improving strategies for mental health, as well as assessment and referral as detailed in section E. The Office provides a variety of resources to students, to include prevention programs, psychoeducation, harm reduction for students in violation of university policy, alcohol and marijuana assessment, and referral.
+The Office functions primarily to provide education and outreach for the prevention of substance abuse and improving strategies for mental health, as well as assessment and referral as detailed in section E. The Office provides a variety of resources to students, to include prevention programs, psychoeducation, and harm reduction for students in violation of university policy, alcohol and marijuana assessment, and referral.
 The Office works closely with Counseling and Psychological Services, Health Services, Housing and Residential Life, and student clubs/organizations.
 Referrals are provided to Eastern's Counseling and Psychological Services, Perceptions Programs, Inc., Natchaug Hospital, and Institute for Living.